 - They make the governing language Chinese.

 The type of agreement that is most effective in protecting product IP in China also has these three provisions: non-use, non-disclosure, and non-circumvention.
-These agreements may be referred to as “NNN agreements”.
+Many may refer to these agreements as “NNN agreements”.

-Non-use means your idea or concept is protected because the Chinese factory has agreed not to use the elements in a way that competes with you.
+Non-use means protection for your idea or concept because the Chinese factory has agreed not to use the elements in a way that competes with you.

 Non-disclosure, as mentioned above, is not something you will need to be particularly concerned about.
 The last thing a China factory wants to do is disclose details about a product they are making so that another factory can compete with them.

 The final provision is non-circumvention.
 This provision can vary with the situation.
-How would you be impacted if your Chinese factory seeks to sell your product to your customers at 50% less than you charge?
+How would you feel if your Chinese factory sought to sell your product to your customers at 50% less than you charge?
 What if your Chinese factory were to start selling your product to the rest of the world?
 The best way to prevent circumvention by your Chinese supplier is by having a China-appropriate non-circumvention provision in your China Agreement.